ayoub9360/Speech-To-Text-Benchmark/readme.md

 ## Installation and Configuration Guide

 1. **Setting up Google Cloud Storage**: Begin by creating a new storage bucket on [Google Cloud Storage](https://pantheon.corp.google.com/storage/browser).
-Then, populate the bucket with the contents of the 'storage' folder.
+Then, populate the bucket with the audio files and the ground truth transcription by following the folder structure in the `storage` folder of this repository.

 2. **Google Workbench Setup**: Create a Google Workbench within your Google Cloud Project.
 Activate the [Workbench API](https://pantheon.corp.google.com/vertex-ai/workbench/user-managed).
 Next, configure the Workbench with the following parameters: